kvshvlin/yourmailproject/about.md

 Your Mail Project keeps things simple, thoughtful, and transparent.

 **Step 1**.
-If you fill <a href="https://yourmailproject.typeform.com/to/krhWpQJZ" rel="noopener noreferrer" target="_blank">this</a> form, we will use your postal address and phone number to send you 11 blank postcards to illustrate upon.
-Please bear in mind that your name will be mentioned publicly on the bottom of this page.
+If you fill <a href="https://yourmailproject.typeform.com/to/krhWpQJZ" rel="noopener noreferrer" target="_blank">this</a> form, we will use your postal address alongwith your name, phone number, and pincode to send you 11 blank postcards to illustrate upon. **Note**: Please bear in mind that only your name will be mentioned publicly at the bottom of this page.

 **Step 2**.
 After you receive these 11 postcards, illustrate 10 postcards anyhow you fancy and use 1 postcard to test your art materials.